quarkusio/quarkus/CONTRIBUTING.md

 #### Building with relocations

 Let's say you want to make changes to an extension and try it with an existing application that uses older Quarkus with extensions that got renamed or moved recently.
-Quarkus maintains compatibility as much as possible and thus there is `relocations` profile to provide mapping to new extension coordinates.
-This can be achieved by executing the following
+Quarkus maintains compatibility as much as possible and for most renamed or moved artifact, it provides a relocation artifact, allowing the build to be redirected to the new artifact.
-command:
+However, relocations are not built by default, and to build and install them, you need to enable the `relocations` Maven profile as follows:

 ```
 ./mvnw -Dquickly -Prelocations